Investing 101: A Beginner’s Guide to Building Wealth

 Strong Long-Term Returns

-Historically, broad market index funds deliver solid returns over decades.
-While past performance isn’t a guarantee, the stock market trends upward.
-By choosing index funds, you’re betting on economic growth—a proven strategy.
-As Vanguard founder John Bogle said:
+Historically, broad market index funds have delivered solid returns over decades.
+While past performance isn’t guaranteed, you’re aligning with overall economic growth.
+You can learn more about index funds from Vanguard.
+As Vanguard founder John Bogle put it:

 “Most pros fail to beat the market long-term.
 Why try when you can own it with an index fund?”